GuidesWikiCPU Threads: All You Should Know

 How Do Threads Affect Performance?

 Threads can have a significant impact on the performance of a CPU.
 By enabling parallel computing, threads allow a processor to execute multiple tasks concurrently, which can result in faster processing times and improved performance[3].
-For example, in a multi-threaded application, while one thread is waiting for data to be fetched from memory, another thread can execute instructions, reducing idle time and increasing overall efficiency[4]
+For example, in a multi-threaded application, while one thread waits for data to be fetched from memory, another can execute instructions, reducing idle time and increasing overall efficiency[4]

 CPU Cores vs Threads

-A Thread is mainly the smallest unit of a program that can be executed independently, whereas a CPU Core is the individual processing unit inside the processor capable of executing instructions independently[6].
-One core can handle one or more threads simultaneously, depending on whether it supports hyper-threading or not.
+A thread is mainly the smallest program unit that can be executed independently.
+In contrast, a CPU core is the individual processing unit inside the processor capable of executing instructions independently[6].
+One core can handle one or more threads simultaneously, depending on whether it supports hyper-threading.
 Intel developed hyper-threading to allow a single core to execute multiple threads simultaneously.

 How Many Threads Are Required for Gaming?